2023-IDATA2304-G14/Semester-Project/protocol.md

 We can use TCP?
 Since we don't care about speed, but more the data gets the unaltered.
 Can use UDP if we send a lot of data, since the speed and the chance that a lot of data is wrong is low?

+The protocol uses TCP as the underlying transport protocol.
+This is because we don't want our data to be lost or altered and we don't care about the speed of the data transfer.
+Our solution enables the user to set a port number for the server to listen on.

 ## The architecture